salesforce/omakase/readme.md

 When specifying plugins there are important details to keep in mind:

 - Only one instance of a plugin can be registered to a single parse operation.
-- Plugins methods of the same subscription type (preprocess, rework, or validate) will be executed in the order that its class was registered.
+- Subscription methods will be executed in the order that its plugin class was registered.
-- `@PreProcess` annotated methods are executed first, then `@Rework` methods, and finally `@Validate` methods.
-Essentially this means that all rework will happen before validation, regardless of the order in which the plugins are registered.
-However if "Plugin A" is registered before "Plugin B" then "Plugin A"'s rework will execute before "Plugin B"'s, and likewise for validation.
+- All `@Rework` annotated methods will be executed before `@Validate`, regardless of the order in which the plugins were registered.
+Essentially this means validation always happens after rework modification is fully completed.

 There are two particular standard plugins that you need to be aware of when using Omakase.